-A student who wishes to drive to school regularly or occasionally must have a parking permit in order to park in the school lot.
-Applications are available in the office.
-Any student found parking on school property without a parking permit is subject to disciplinary action.
-Cars parked on school property that do not have parking permits are also subject to being towed at the owner's expense.
+Students driving and parking at Colerain High School is a privilege and not a right.
+Only students who have met the application requirements and hold a valid driver's license will be eligible to park on school grounds.
+Students who wish to drive to school must have a parking permit in order to park in the school lot.

+Any student found parking on school property without a parking permit or in an unauthorized area is subject to disciplinary action.
+Any car parked on school property that does not have a parking permit visible or which is parked in an unauthorized area is subject to being towed at the owner's expense.

 Safety is of the utmost importance when driving on school property.
 As a condition to being issued a permit, students agree to abide by the following rules:

-- 1. The speed limit in the parking lot is 10 m.p.h. - 2.
-Driving around the high school buildings is prohibited. - Smoking is not permitted before or after school in the parking lot or in cars. - 4.
-Students must park their cars, lock them, and come into the building immediately upon arrival. - Students may not return to their car during the school day without permission from an administrator.
+- 1. The speed limit in the parking lot is 15 mph. - 2.
+Smoking is not permitted before or after school in the parking lot. - 3.
+Students must park their cars, lock them, and come into the building immediately upon arrival. - 4.
+Students may not return to their car during the school day without permission from an administrator. - 5.
+Students must follow all directional signs and arrows at all times. - 6.
+Students who have a permanent parking permit are not permitted to pass it to another student. - 7.
+Students may not leave school grounds without permission in a car.

-Violation of any of the above Student Parking rules may result in suspension or removal of parking privileges and/or demerits and/or suspension from school.
-The search of a vehicle on school property is permissible by school administration.
+Violation of any of the above rules may result in suspension or removal of parking privileges and/or demerits and/or suspension from school.
+Students should follow the parking regulations written on the front and back of application.
+All cars on school property are subject to search with reasonable suspicion.